spacetelescope/webbpsf/docs/relnotes.rst

    <http://wfirst.gsfc.nasa.gov/science/Inst_Ref_Info_Cycle6.html>`_ for WFI.
  * Some behind-the-scenes refactoring to implementation details for field dependent WFE to support code sharing between the JWST and WFIRST classes.
+ * *Thanks to Alden Jurling for assisting with information and clarifications on the Cycle 6 models.*

 Version 0.4.1